By Teachers, For Teachers

 You can also arrange book discussions that demonstrate the different perspectives of readers from different places and cultures.

 Schedule Skype conferences with parents whose work or commute interfere with them making the meeting.
 You can also make a call home more effective by speaking with the student and parent(s) together.
+It's a great way to demonstrate your mastery of technology in the classroom!

 Reach out to national education experts whose travel would typically blow out your budget or set up inter-district conferences to compare notes with schools and districts who have found success facing similar challenges.